polterguy/ingen/README.md

-Since I thought it was a nice specification and use case for [Phosphorus Five](https://github.com/polterguy/phosphorusfive), I chose to finish it after the contest was done, and implement a working example of a Theme Park _"kiosk"_ system, intended to run on either fullscreen touch screen _"kiosks"_, and/or be launched through usage of QR code.
+Since I thought it was a nice specification and use case for [Phosphorus Five](https://github.com/polterguy/phosphorusfive), I chose to finish it after the contest was done, and implement a working example of a Theme Park _"kiosk"_ system, intended to run on either fullscreen touch screen _"kiosks"_, and/or be launched through usage of QR codes inside a Theme Park.
 The system is created with the intentions of not being publicly available on the general internet, but rather accessible through the LAN of some Theme Park.
 It allows you to view the exhibits, and order tickets for such exhibits - In addition to that it features a backend administrative dashboard, where an administrator can edit and manage the exhibits and the system's parameters in general.

-The original specification was heavily centered around _"Jurassic Park"_ problems, which if probably not that useful for an actual system.
+The original specification was heavily centered around _"Jurassic Park"_ problems, which is probably not that useful for an actual system.
 So I chose to implement it after the contest was finished, as a more general _"Theme Park"_ type of system.
-It features PayPal integrationfor accepting payments, and allowing public visitors to browse the exhibitions of the theme park, to see what type of exhibits they can join.
+It features PayPal integration for accepting payments, and allowing public visitors to browse the exhibitions of the theme park, to see what type of exhibits they can sign up for.

 The system hence functions as a use case for what you can expect to be able to create with Phosphorus Five and Hyperlambda.
 The system is rendered responsively, and runs just as well on phones and tablets,